fmaclen/hollama/src/routes/motd/motd.md

 We welcome contributions from people familiar with **Svelte**, **TypeScript** and **TailwindCSS**.
 If that sparks your interest, read this next: [`CONTRIBUTING.md`](https://github.com/fmaclen/hollama/blob/main/CONTRIBUTING.md)

-If you want to contribute in a _less_ technical role, such as UI/UX designers or if you are good at prompt engineering, please [reach out](mailto:hello@fernando.is)

 #### About